Finer-Things/2023_Erdos_Institute_Bootcamp_Education/README.md

 In addition to informing parents, this information is critical to informing state and local leaders who attempt to improve public schools through policy creation and implementation.

 # Data and Cleaning
 We downloaded our data from [NY State Data](https://data.nysed.gov/downloads.php).
-This database comes in Microsoft Access Format and has seventeen different datasets.
+This database comes in Microsoft Access Format and has over twenty different datasets.
 After exploring different spreadsheets, we decided to work with the following eight files:

 * The ``Expenditures Per Pupil.xlsx`` data consists of per pupil yearly spending for each school.
 * The ``Inexperienced Teachers and Principals.xlsx`` data consists of the percentage of teachers teaching with less than four years of experience.